Skip to main content

 The rule sets and schema can be downloaded by clicking them.

-Step 5: Provide XML document
+Step 5: Provide message instance

 Option A